Hello and happy Tuesday everyone!!! [and FIFTH of July!]

 The mini skirt revolution of the ’60s allowed women to feel feminine AND free.
 The midi?
 They viewed it as society’s attempt to popularize conservatism and in essence, “bring women back” to where they belong as fashionably-constrained beings. [thanks to The Vintage Ramble for this enlightenment!]

-Fast forward to 2011: The midi is back in style … and there are no “buttons” protesting its popularity.
+Fast forward: The midi is back in style … and there are no “buttons” protesting its popularity.
 But, when it comes to styling the midi you do need a few of your own unique “buttons” to push to make the look work for you.

 Keep reading after the jump for more vintage fashion insight on the midi skirt and how I styled my own version from the ’90s — plus, the new “fish tail” skirt trend that I predict you’ll be seeing in mainstream stores VERY SOON!